tsnellgrove/dark_castle3/doc/story.md

 To Do:
-    - I like the story of Burt, born to bake and adventure but trapped in coppiest expectations
+    - [DONE] story of Burt, born to bake and adventure but trapped in coppiest expectations
-    - I like the idea of Burt needing to learn some lessons in love (a-la Tiffany Aching / Harry & Cho Chang)
+    - [DONE] idea of Burt needing to learn some lessons in love (a-la Tiffany Aching / Harry & Cho Chang)
-    - I need to fill out the Dark Castle disaster - what sort of human frailty / dire betrayal led to this?
+    - [DONE] fill out the Dark Castle disaster - what sort of human frailty / dire betrayal led to this?
-    - I need to fill out Nana's tale
-    - I need a bit more info on Tabitha's kingdom... how related to the kingdom of Bright Castle
+    - [DONE] a bit more info on Tabitha's kingdom... how related to the kingdom of Bright Castle
+    - [INPROC] to fill out Nana's tale
-    - I need to finalize on Cecily's name and personality - and also her sister's name
+    - [TBD] to finalize on Cecily's name and personality - and also her sister's name
-        - have Cecily and Nana be occasional voices in Burt's head?

 Rough Notes / Ideas:
 - Willie is the Adventure from Zork I!